paulmillr/noble-hashes/README.md

 # noble-hashes

-Audited & minimal JS implementation of SHA, RIPEMD, BLAKE, HMAC, HKDF, PBKDF & Scrypt.
+Audited & minimal JS implementation of SHA, RIPEMD, BLAKE, HMAC, HKDF, PBKDF, Scrypt & Argon2.

 - 🔒 [**Audited**](#security) by an independent security firm
 - 🔻 Tree-shaking-friendly: use only what's necessary, other code won't be included